 - An intuitive drag & drop interface with advanced chart options -

-An additional advanced dashboard functionality is the comparison period feature that helps you to compare your data serie(s) to the previous period (last period or the same period last year).
+One additional advanced dashboard functionality is the comparison period feature that helps you to compare your data serie(s) to the previous period (last period or the same period last year).
 This option is extremely valuable, as many simple software solutions don’t have it, but particularly important if you want to have proper comparisons of your data within one chart.
-Additionally, to these advanced chart options, an intuitive drag-and-drop interface is a must-have.

 - Built-in icon/widget libraries save time within the dashboard creation -

 Additionally, dynamic text boxes/images often supplement your data visualisation story and reduce the risk of overlooking valuable information when you need to know whether your business trends are performing well or need additional adjustments.
 If you have an implemented value or criteria that are under your specified benchmark, a clear exclamation mark will show you that this KPI is underperforming and needs attention.
 On the other hand, a checkmark will provide a clear signal that the KPI is performing well and the viewer will have an obvious cue of the overall metric’s functioning.
 This filter can be implemented on various KPIs within the dashboard and provide additional insights for each and every data needed.
 It is extremely useful since the dashboard itself will alert you if any differences happen, so manual calculations are no longer necessary.